-After receiving admission to graduate studies and enrolling, the student will consult with the head of their major or administrative department (or chair of the intercollegiate faculty) concerning appointment of the chair of the advisory committee.
-The student's advisory committee will consist of no fewer than four members of the graduate faculty representative of the student's several fields of study and research, where the chair or co-chair must be from the student's department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student's major department.
-The outside member for a student in an interdisciplinary degree program must be from a department different from the chair of the student's committee.
+After receiving admission to graduate studies, students will consult with the graduate program concerning selection of a chair and members for an advisory committee representative of the student's field(s) of study and research.

+The student's advisory committee will consist of no fewer than four members, where the chair or co-chair must be from the student's department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student's major department.
+The external member for a student in an interdisciplinary degree program must be from a department different from the chair of the student's advisory committee.
 The chair, in consultation with the student, will select the remainder of the advisory committee.

-Only graduate faculty members located on Texas A&M University campuses may serve as chair of a student's advisory committee.
-Other Texas A&M University graduate faculty members located off-campus may serve as a member or co-chair (but not chair), with a member as the chair.
+Only members of the Graduate Committee Faculty located on Texas A&M University campuses may serve as chair of a student's advisory committee.
+Other members of the Graduate Committee Faculty - including those located off-campus or outside the university (if permitted by program, department, and college/school policy) - may serve as cochair or member (but not chair).